ku1ik/vim-pasta/README.md

 ## Configuration

-By default pasta is disabled for python, coffeescript and markdown because for these types desired indentation for new lines can't be easily computed from existing code/text.
+By default pasta is disabled for python, coffeescript, markdown, yaml and slim because for these types desired indentation for new lines can't be easily computed from existing code/text.

 To change the list of filetypes for which pasta is enabled you can either use black-listing or white-listing.